 Focus on the Negatives:

 There will undoubtedly be positives to take away from your interview, but they aren’t necessarily the things you’re going to learn from.
 Apart from that, you have to think about what went wrong, and how you can stop making the same mistakes in your next interview.
-Don’t think too hard about things which probably didn’t affect the recruiter’s decision.
+Don’t think too hard about things that probably didn’t affect the recruiter’s decision.
 Candidates need to pay more attention to the dress code or those factors during your preparation will pay dividends in the long run.

 Write down your skills on paper: